 In other words, the inquiries of scientists such as Holder and the field researchers whose efforts intersect with them have potentially enormous, practical consequences, even when their actual objects of study are minute.

-Field work supporting the Smithsonian's Global Health Program's research into the skin parasite has proceeded in large part through the work of the Uganda Wildlife Authority and the Uganda Conservation Fund.
+Field work supporting the Smithsonian's Global Health Program's research into the skin parasite has proceeded in large part through the work of the Uganda Wildlife Authority and the Uganda Conservation Foundation.
 They have collaborated on the Rothschild Giraffe Conservation Project, an effort funded by SeaWorld and Busch Gardens Conservation Fund.